DiyaLI916/Reciptor/README.md

 # Credit
 The backbone of this framework is based on [torralba-lab/im2recipe-Pytorch](https://github.com/torralba-lab/im2recipe-Pytorch)

-The implementation of Set Transforme is based on [jadore801120/attention-is-all-you-need-pytorch](https://github.com/TropComplique/set-transformer).
+The implementation of Set Transformer is based on [jadore801120/attention-is-all-you-need-pytorch](https://github.com/TropComplique/set-transformer).

 # Reference